gearsincorg/VisualEar/README.md

  To capture and resolve low sounds, the Low FFT uses the entire Audio Packet, but it only processes every fourth sample.
 This enables the FFT to work with a smaller input sample set of 2048, which still produces 1024 frequency bins of 5.4Hz width.

  To capture and resolve rapid high sounds, the High-FFT only uses the most recent quarter of the Audio Packet, but at the full 44.1 kHz sample rate.
 This enables this FFT to also work with a smaller input sample set of 2048, but produces 1024 frequency bins of 21.5Hz width.
 Since this FFT is only using a quarter of the sample history, short-pulse sounds only persist for a max of 46.4 mSec, which should be able to display a 10 Hz drum-roll.

+CREDITS:

+ > A lot of what I developed here was influenced strongly by Steve Marley https://github.com/s-marley/ESP32_FFT_VU

+ > An explanation of the Spreadsheet used to determine the Band Bins is found here: https://www.youtube.com/watch?v=Mgh2WblO5_c

+ > This project adapts the FFT library found here : https://github.com/kosme/arduinoFFT

+ I have spent a lot of time optimizing the sampling, processing and display methods.
+Here is how the current code runs: